Filfmira/PixelRealm/README.md

 1. "Face-to-face" where the Hero meets an enemy, and while are in contact, both will lose life acording  with the attacker's power

-2.Launching projectiles (in the  game interface represented as arrows) in the enemy's direction (by touching the screen in the area where it plans to launch arrow).
+2. Launching projectiles (in the  game interface represented as arrows) in the enemy's direction (by touching the screen in the area where it plans to launch arrow).